MIT Center for International Studies: Programs

+The MIT International Science and Technology Initiative (MISTI) is a novel program in applied international studies and is considered the hub for global experience at MIT.
+MISTI was established more than 40 years ago and works across the Institute to enable immersive, impactful, earning experiences, and research opportunities for students and faculty.
+It currently provides global experiences for more than 1200 undergraduate students per year across.
+50% of MIT undergraduate students have participated in MISTI at some point during their MIT experience, and many of these students have participated in MISTI multiple times.

 In 2015, the MIT Center for International Studies established the MIT International Policy Lab (IPL), whose mission is “to enhance the impact of MIT research on public policy, in order to best serve the nation and the world in the 21st century.”
-The Policy Lab will award up to $10,000 to faculty and research staff with principal investigator status who wish to convey their research to policymakers.
+The Policy Lab awards up to $10,000 to faculty and research staff with principal investigator status who wish to convey their research to policymakers.